Asilve/ctf-writeups/picoctf/general_skills.md

 #### Thought Process / Solution.
 Given a Netcat command to connect to upon starting the CTF.
 Connected to it and given a text based game.
 Each time the game prompted an option, I selected the most appropriate response given the context.
 At the end, The flag was presented.

+## Log Hunt (Easy)
+#### Description
+Our server seems to be leaking pieces of a secret flag in its logs.
+The parts are scattered and sometimes repeated.
+Can you reconstruct the original flag?

+#### Thought Process
+I downloaded the file and tried to find a way to differentiate normal messages from the flag message, As stated in the hint, grep is a good candidate for this.

+#### Solution
+Outputted the whole file, seemed large, so definitely needed to use grep.
+All flags start with picoCTF so that was the natural first step.
+I found the start of the flag, but also it was cateogorised as "INFO FLAGPART:".
+So I did for "grep FLAGPART server.log", this returned all of the flag parts, which i them reassembled to find the final flag.

+## Time Machine (Easy)
+#### Description
+What was I last working on?
+I remember writing a note to help me remember...

+#### Thought Process
+Given a git repo, i first checked the program that the creator of the CTF was working on.
+It lead to a guessing game (same one as Binary Search) so i played that again.
+After finding not much of note (except an error message that a file was missing) I checked the "Drop In" folder.
+A message stated that this is what he worked on today, and they would need to look at their commit history.
+Besides this message, a .git folder was present, I thought to check there next.

+#### Solution
+Looking at the git folder, I saw a number of files and folders, one being a "COMMIT_EDITMSG" file.
+I opened that and saw the flag.